ahmedbilal1510/FAANG_Stocks_Sentiment_Analysis_Project/README.md

 4. Visualize the dataset in a barchart like format to see the highlights of the sentiment of FAANG stocks over the past few days

 The following is the result of this project:
+The positive figures show positive sentiment and the negative figures show negative sentiment.
+Some data for some stocks is missing on some days as Finviz did not have enough news for those stocks on those days.
 ![Python FAANG Sentiment analysis project](https://user-images.githubusercontent.com/56721456/112744434-02a66080-8fdb-11eb-83b3-3a72c3070e26.png)